-01. How can I find the Product Number and Manufacturing Code for my station?
+1. How Can I find The Product Number And Manufacturing Code For My Station?

-Our weather stations typically provide years of trouble-free service, however, from time to time some things can still go wrong.
-One of the reasons WeatherStationary choose to work with Davis Instruments is their reputation for outstanding customer service.
+Davis weather stations typically provide years of trouble-free service, however, from time to time some things can still go wrong.

-The Product Number and Mfg Code will be on the label of each component.
-The label for the Vantage Vue ISS is located on the underside of the unit, other sensor transmitters will have the label on the internal transmitter board cover, which will be obvious once the outer door is opened.
+The label for the Vantage Vue ISS is located on the underside of the unit.
+Other sensor transmitters will have the label on the internal transmitter board cover, which will be obvious once the outer door is opened.
 Labels for consoles are on the back or underside of the unit.
-Data logger labels are on the side of the unit which faces into the console when installed (the logger must be removed to read the label).
+Data logger labels are on the side of the unit which faces into the console when installed (the logger must be removed to see the label).

-If there is no text of icons displayed on the LCD screen, the most likely cause is a power failure.
+If there are no texts or icons displayed on the LCD screen, most like the cause is a power failure.
 Check both the 5v AC adapter and the three ‘C’ cells in the battery compartment.
-If the console works on batteries but not the adapter, assume that the adapter is defective.
+If the console works on batteries but not on the adapter, assume that the adapter is defective.
 If the unit powers up using the adapter but not on batteries, check the following:

-- If possible, check each cell with a multimeter to verify charge – 1.2 to 1.3v.
-If a multimeter is not available, install fresh batteries.
+If possible, check each cell with a multi-meter to verify the charge – 1.2 to 1.3v.
+If a multi-meter is not available, try installing fresh batteries.

 If all or most of the characters on the display are lit but will not clear or respond to button presses, the display may have locked up.
 This usually occurs when powering up the unit or if the AC adapter experiences a power spike.
 The usual remedy is to reboot the console as described above.